naldertown/les-roches-gite-cms/src/pages/index.md

       plenty of outdoor space which is another plus for the gite to make your holiday most enjoyable.
     author: Thomas Wilson - September 2021
+  - quote: The gite is stunning, in October we are enjoying the real fire after a day of sunshine in nearby historical Poitiers!
+The bed is so comfy, stayed in many James villas properties where this wasn’t the case.
+The gite owners left wine which was a lovely touch.
+Everything has been furnished to a high end, we are looking forward to revisiting.
+Next time when we stay longer we would love to visit La Rochelle and Bordeaux
+    author: Mel & Will Taylor - 2021
 ---